-The course consists of twelve two-day modules taught over three years that will be delivered in a hybrid format.
+The course consists of thirteen two-day modules taught over three years that will be delivered in a hybrid format.

 - i.
 Six modules will be taught by way of in-person seminars (classroom teaching) over twelve hours on two subsequent days (Sa/So) - ii.
 Six modules will be delivered online over two days in two subsequent weeks (Saturday in Week 1 and Sunday in Week 2). - iii.
 Modules 1-11 will be supplemented by a two-hour online tutorial.
-These tutorials are organized to ensure that all course participants have understood the information delivered in the seminars. - iv.
+These tutorials are organized to ensure that all course participants have understood the information delivered in the seminars.
+Tutorials will be conducted by practitioners who have studied with Volker for many years and are themselves engaged in meta-practice. - iv.
 All lectures will be recorded and made available to course participants for the time between successive seminars on a professional learning platform (Moodle). - v.
 Self-study is another integral part of the course.
 We will provide guidelines for what you should revise before each module to ensure you can follow the material presented.